 People are imperfect or perfectly imperfect (whichever philosophy you subscribe to).

 This means that, eventually, an error here or two every once in a while is natural.
 To counteract this, when hiring a copywriter or copywriting team, there should always be a guarantee that revisions should come at no extra cost to you should mistakes be made, within a reasonable span of time.
-At StrataGem, we offer free revisions of any content for as long as we’re contracted.
+At StrataGem, I offer free revisions of any content for as long as I’m contracted.
 Simple.

 The example in tenet C also applies to tenet F, in that communication is key for any healthy relationship, be it business, friendship, romance, or any human-to-human relationship imaginable.
 Soldiers cannot effectively carry out their orders if their commanders fail to communicate them accurately; doctors cannot effectively cure their patients if their symptoms are not communicated accurately, and so forth.

-As the client, you may be the commander and we may be your soldiers, but the relationship is not quite as simple as just that in reality.
+As the client, you may be the commander and I may be your soldier, but the relationship is not quite as simple as just that in reality.
 Soldiers are trained to follow orders without thinking; copywriters are paid to do just that: to think creatively about the orders they’re given and how best to execute them with the highest artistic finesse.
 Whenever there’s a business transaction related to creative work, it’s imperative that discussion and debate happens between the client and the copywriter(s) for the sake of the best possible outcome.
 If the copywriters aren’t willing to commit to that, move on to someone who will.

 Tenet G is just about whether or not your copywriter can deliver the black and white numbers, the bottom line.
 The numbers don’t lie.
 How do you quantify how good your writer is doing?
 There are multiple ways that vary, far more than what can be explained in this simple article, but for one example, consider a PPM (paid-per-milli) ad campaign on Facebook.